 I first ran a speed test connected to my local internet service provider (ISP) to get a baseline of my internet speed.

-Overall, ProtonVPN’s speed test numbers may not look great, but ProtonVPN has some pretty fast speed to support almost any online activity.
-I maintained great speeds when I connected to servers in the US (my home country), and even though my download speeds decreased a lot when I was connected to distant servers, ProtonVPN still provided me with sufficient speeds to stream content with only minor delays (just for the content to load) and share P2P files.
+Overall, ProtonVPN has some pretty fast speeds to support almost any online activity.
+I maintained great speeds when I connected to servers in the US (my home country), and ProtonVPN still provided me with sufficient speeds on distant servers to stream content with only minor delays (just for the content to load) and share P2P files.
+That said, ProtonVPN still isn’t as fast as ExpressVPN, but it is one of the the fastest VPNs in 2022.

 ProtonVPN Servers & IP Addresses